 wurm say: But of course they do indeed change the statement.
 The example I

-gave is proof that the change is anything but
+gave is proof that the change is anything but minor or meaningless.

 .